Auromony/.github/profile/README.md

 # Auromony

-Auromony is a cross-chain asset bridge between Aurora and Harmony based on [NXTP](https://github.com/connext/nxtp).
+Auromony is a custom build of [Connext](https://www.connext.network/) that enables trustless bridging between Aurora and Harmony using Hash Time Locked Contracts (HTLCs).

 ## Development Status